Story behind WhoAPI explainer video

 But naturally, months went by, budget was limited, and we never got around to creating an explainer video.
 Then, back in August 2015, we ended up creating a cheap 38-second explainer video.
 I think we mostly did this to familiarize ourselves with the process, and to see what we could get for $100.
 Naturally, as with anything, you get out what you put in.
 We weren’t ecstatic with the results, so I wasn’t confident enough to put this video front and center, above the fold, hero section, on the homepage… And again, months went by.

 I think also back in 2015 I started focusing more on conversion rate optimization.
-I talk about this in some detail in our post “Is this your online marketing grind” and in June 2015 I started using Crazy Egg.
+I talk about this in some detail in our post “A Short Guide for Digital Marketing for SAAS” and in June 2015 I started using Crazy Egg.
 I’d like to skip the part where I write about how I use Crazy Egg, and just mention how Crazy Egg fits into this story on creating our explainer video and why.
 During 2016 I started posting and spending more time on YouTube.
 I’ve posted dozen of videos on my personal channel and the WhoAPI channel.
 During that time, every now and then I would see an ad on YouTube that would show Crazy Egg’s explainer video.
 To those that don’t know, YouTube offers ad rotation opportunities that let you promote your company, and there’s this thing called remarketing/retargeting that allows companies and individuals to show their ads if you already visited their website.

 I think I saw Crazy Egg’s explainer video two dozen times during 2016, and then in December I somehow stumbled on Neil Patel’s old blog post “Stop Creating Explainer Videos, You’re Doing It All Wrong!“.
 In that post, Neil nicely outlined the steps you need to take in order to create an explainer video that converts.